Slash (punctuation): Programming

 In a style originating in the Digital Equipment Corporation line of operating systems (OS/8, RT-11, TOPS-10, et cetera), Windows, DOS, some CP/M programs, OpenVMS, and OS/2 all use the slash to indicate command-line options.
 For example, the command dir/w is understood as using the command dir ("directory") with the "wide" option.
-Notice that no space is required between the command and the switch; this was the reason for the choice to use backslashes as the path separator since one would otherwise be unable to run a program in a different directory.
+No space is required between the command and the switch; this was the reason for the choice to use backslashes as the path separator since one would otherwise be unable to run a program in a different directory.

 Slashes are used as the standard delimiters for regular expressions, although other characters can be used instead.

 IBM JCL uses a double slash to start each line in a batch job stream except for /* and /&.

 Programs

 IRC and many in-game chat clients use the slash to mark commands, such as joining and leaving a chat room or sending private messages.
 For example, in IRC, /join #services is a command to join the channel "services" and /me is a command to format the following message as though it were an action instead of a spoken message.
 In Minecraft's chat function, the slash is used for executing console and plugin commands.
 In Second Life's chat function, the slash is used to select the "communications channel", allowing users to direct commands to virtual objects "listening" on different channels.
 For example, if a virtual house's lights were set to use channel 42, the command "/42 on" would turn them on.
-In Discord, Slash commands are used to send special messages and execute commands, like sending a shrug (¯\_(ツ)_/¯) or a table flip ((╯°□°)╯︵ ┻━┻), or changing your nickname using "/nick".
-Now, slash commands can also be used to use Discord bots.
+In Discord, slash commands are used to send special messages and execute commands, like sending a shrug emoji (¯\_(ツ)_/¯) or a table flip emoji ((╯°□°)╯︵ ┻━┻), or changing one's nickname using "/nick".
+Slash commands can also be used to use Discord bots.

-The Gedcom standard for exchanging computerized genealogical data uses slashes to delimit surnames.
-Example: Bill /Smith/ Jr. Slashes around surnames are also used in Personal Ancestral File.
+The Gedcom standard for exchanging computerized genealogical data uses slashes to delimit surnames; an example would be Bill /Smith/ Jr. Slashes around surnames are also used in Personal Ancestral File.

+Electronics

+A leading slash is one of several common conventions for indicating an active-low digital signal, which performs the named function when at a low voltage level.
+For example, dynamic random-access memory has active-low Chip Select, Row Address Strobe and Column Address Strobe signals, commonly written /CS, /RAS, and /CAS.
+This extends to signals which select between two options, such as "R/W", which indicates that the function is "read" when high and "write" when low.
+(Sometimes written as R/W̅ for greater clarity.